-Bitcoin is a so called 1st generation cryptocurrency.
+Bitcoin is a so-called 1st generation cryptocurrency.
 Almost every single cryptocurrency in the market is more advanced and scalable than Bitcoin.
 Some of them (like Ethereum) offer smart contracts and many other features.

-Scalability issues have split the Bitcoin development camp to two different groups.
+Scalability issues have split the Bitcoin development camp into two different groups.
 The path chosen by the Bitcoin is off-chain scaling.
 It means that small transactions are being processed outside the Bitcoin blockchain.
 The technology providing this is called the Lightning Network.